mimitch2/templates/React-Templates/with-redux-fetch/template/README.md

 The final directory should contain a folder called "template" that contains the template itself.

 ******************************************

 Then...
+Move the node-modules and yarnlock files into the client directory

+Then...
 install npm packages for client: